ImageMagick/Usage-Markdown/mapping/index.md

            and a vertical circular arc of 7 pixels (about 1/8 the original width) giving a rough 30 degree isometric view of cylinder

-    Result...  a rose wrapped correctly into a cylindar
+    Result...  a rose wrapped correctly into a cylinder

 This displacement distortion method has been built into the "`cylinderize`" script by Fred Weinhaus.